centrahq/api-documentation/pages/03.fe-development/ingridv2-implementation/docs.md

   }
 }
 ```
 This response indicates that the Ingrid widget is unavailable, which prompts the frontend to construct a fallback form.
+Frontend implementation should check for existence of `error` property in returned dictionary and if truthy, should fallback to a standard shipping form.
 Consequently, customers can continue with their checkout experience smoothly, even when the Ingrid API service is temporarily unavailable.

 ## Frontend implementation